Uncategorized

 The results speak for themselves – $186,000 given by 1,100 different donors during the 36-hour period.
 Of those 1,100 donors, 380 had never given to FSU before and nearly 90 percent of them had never given online.
 Chad talks more about how the FSU “Great Give” was conducted in the video below… And about how the successful promotion of the Great Give through digital channels could translate into big savings thanks to no longer having to rely as heavily on traditional, more expensive annual fund tactics like direct mail.

-15 Responses to “Florida State Wins Big with 36-hour Online Fundraising Campaign”
+21 thoughts on “Florida State Wins Big with 36-hour Online Fundraising Campaign

 1. Wow – what an impressive example of a successful online campaign.
 Thanks for sharing.
 It sounds like one key to success is having a big network to rely on.
 Do you agree?
 How would a smaller organization with less staff and overall supporters/alumni approach something like this?
 Do you think it would work?